![]() |

 Slowly, Merrick transforms from a feared foreign creature to a nobleman of sorts.
 English people of stature begin to take interest in Merrick.
 He is graced by the presence of such visitors as famous actresses, priests, and royalty.
 He forms a particularly special bond with Mrs. Kendal (Alice L. Walker), a smart, curious actress who becomes enamored with Merrick's mind and gentle spirit.

-Merrick has the unique gift of being able to embody both the most notable and subtle traits of whomever he's speaking to, as if to hold up a mirror to each of his subjects (he's checking for their breath–just as he suggested Romeo should have done had he truly loved Juliet).
+Merrick has the unique gift of being able to embody both the most notable and subtle traits of whomever he's speaking to, as if to hold up a mirror to each of his subjects.

 As his relationships strengthen, as his place in society begins to resemble something that could almost be mistaken for normalcy, his condition worsens.